 If you are having meetings downtown or in the LA Convention Center, try the JW Marriott Los Angeles LA Live, with its fabulous rooftop swimming pool surrounded by skyscrapers.
 The rooms are spacious and the service and staff impeccable.

 LA is great for rooftop hangouts.
 Perch is a 15th floor French bistro on South Hill Street with a great bar that offers views over downtown and a high ceilinged interior with art.
 Skybar, on the roof of the Mondrian hotel, is LA through and through – fresh cocktails and cool DJs by the pool while looking out over the lights.

-The hottest restaurants right now are airy spaces serving New American cuisine such as Ledlow on S Main Street and Butchers and Barbers on Hollywood Boulevard.
+The hottest restaurants are airy spaces serving New American cuisine such as Ledlow on S Main Street and Butchers and Barbers on Hollywood Boulevard.

 Free Wi-Fi is available at various public locations in the city, including the airport and many public gardens and spaces.

 Knowing the right people is all important in LA.
 Follow these social media influencers to really experience the city: